koliub/StratPave-AI/README.md

 # AI Roadmap Generator

-This is a Next.js application built with Genkit that allows users to generate project roadmaps and detailed sub-roadmaps from natural language prompts.
-The generated roadmaps are then visualized as interactive and editable flow charts.
+This is a Next.js application that allows users to generate project roadmaps and detailed sub-roadmaps from natural language prompts.
+The generated roadmaps are then visualized as interactive and editable flow charts, with user authentication and project storage powered by Firebase.

 ## Key Features

-*   **AI-Powered Roadmap Generation:** Enter a project idea on the homepage, and the AI will generate a structured, step-by-step roadmap.
+*   **AI-Powered Roadmap Generation:** Enter a project idea, and the AI will generate a structured, step-by-step roadmap.
 *   **AI-Powered Sub-Roadmap Generation:** For any step in the main roadmap, generate a more detailed sub-roadmap (a series of smaller steps) with AI, considering the context of the main project goal.
 *   **Interactive Flowchart Visualization:** Roadmaps and sub-roadmaps are displayed as an editable flow chart using React Flow.
 *   **Node Management:**